-The National Park Service is investigating after a man’s body was found in the Kipahulu District of Haleakala National Park.
+The Maui Police Department and the National Park Service are asking the public for help identifying a man whose body was found in the Kipahulu District of Haleakala National Park.

 Rescue personnel airlifted the man’s body from the streambed.
-No personal belongings were found with him, and the identity of the victim is unknown at this time.
+No personal belongings were found with him.

 Park officials warn the public not to go off-trail.